top of page

 2024 is a year of preparation, transformation, and restoration and we can't wait to see what God is planning for our future!

-The congregation was a spin-off from the Church of the Ascension in Clearwater.
+The congregation was a church plant extension from the Church of the Ascension in Clearwater.
 In July 1957, the Rev. James Duncan, rector of the Church of the Ascension, and 10 communicants petitioned the bishop and the Standing Committee to let them start a new church.
 The first service was in the Bouchard Funeral Home, and the name St. Dunstan’s, the patron saint of blacksmiths, was later chosen from more than 200 suggestions submitted.
 At first, the new congregation was served by priests from the Church of the Ascension.

 But in 1958, the Rev. N. LaScelles Ward, and later the Rev. Robert D. Terhune, were placed in charge of the St. Dunstan’s mission, although they still reported to the rector of the Church of the Ascension.
 In mid-1958, the congregation paid $20,500 for the five-acre property at 126th Ave.
 N. where it is still located.
 The property, with its Parish Hall, had housed St. Justin Martyr Catholic Church until that church outgrew it and moved to larger quarters.
 It became the home of a Jewish congregation until they got their own synagogue.
 The building was also used for Boy Scout and Neighborly Senior Services meetings.